nhielost/obs-midi-mg/docs/operations.md

 7. ***Listen Button: Continuous***: When clicked, the MIDI Device selected above will be checked for incoming messages.
 All Bindings will be disabled when this is activated.
 When a message is received, the Message will be updated to match that message.
 Listening will not be deactivated on its own, so it will need to be deactivated manually - otherwise all Bindings will be disabled.

+***NOTE**: As of version 3.0.0, the *listen* buttons have combined into one button.
+Clicking the button will toggle between the three modes: off, listen once and listen continuous.*

 ## Actions

 Actions are composed of a category, action identification, and type.
 Additional fields are changed dynamically when the categories and identifications are changed.